Everything You Need to Know About the Psoas Major

-When the psoas major or the muscle of the soul hardens, back pain, sciatica, and digestive problems will arise, and we can even suffer from more painful menstruation…
+When the psoas major hardens, back pain, sciatica. and digestive problems will arise; also, we can even suffer from more painful menstruation…

-The need to care for and pay attention to the muscle of the soul
+The need to care for and pay attention to the psoas major

 Negative emotions sustained over a long period of time are not the only thing that affects this muscle’s resistance and elasticity.

-- A sedentary lifestyle and bad postures also affect the major psoas and influence back pain and other medical conditions which we all know about.
+- A sedentary lifestyle and bad postures also affect the psoas major and influence back pain and other medical conditions.

 What can we do to care for our muscle of the soul?

 Many yoga exercises seek to re-balance, care for and strengthen the psoas major.

 - Any stretch that involves the groin area and waist will allow the tension to flow out of this fantastic muscle.